Complex SQL Queries Best Practices

 Unpivoting converts columns into rows, which is useful for normalizing data or restructuring for analytical purposes.

-The below query unpivots the pivoted data to transform the year columns (2019, 2020, 2021) back into rows, making it easier to analyze the data by year and product.
+The below query unpivots the pivoted data to transform the year columns (2019, 2020, 2021) back into rows:

 SELECT CustomerName, SalesYear, SalesAmount